 The first time you use a spray gun, practice with water instead of solvent.
 Fill the cup 1/2 full, and blow all the gun parts dry afterward.

 • Close the fan and fluid controls (turn them clockwise).

-• With a production gun, open the air control at the base of the handle all the way by turning it counter clockwise until it stops (the touch-up gun does not have this valve).
+• With a production gun, open the air control at the base of the handle all the way by turning it counter clockwise until it stops.

 • Depress the trigger and slowly open the fluid control knob on the back of the gun — this controls the amount of finish going through the gun.
 As you open the valve, a round pattern of fluid will appear.
 Close the valve slightly for precise control when finishing small items, doing touch-ups, or shading.
 For flat surfaces (like guitar tops), open the valve to increase the amount of finish being delivered.
 Use this fluid control adjustment together with the fan control adjustment described next.

 • The fan control knob adjusts the width and shape of the fan.
 Open for a wider pattern, close it for a round pattern.
 Between the two extremes is an elliptical pattern which will give you good spray coverage at the size you need.
 Use a wider pattern for covering large areas, and narrow the pattern for small parts.
 If you increase the fan width, you may also need to open up the fluid delivery.

 • Choose between a horizontal or vertical fan pattern by rotating the air cap horns 90 degrees (loosen the retaining ring to turn the air cap).
 For a vertical spray pattern, turn the horns horizontal and vice versa.

 The working range is between 15 and 50 psi, with smaller patterns requiring lower pressure.
 No two sprayers are likely to agree on the same settings, so it's a matter of personal feel.
 Some typical settings: